-Over the next few months, we will be sharing several reports that expand our understanding of severe and multiple disadvantage – in different places and contexts – as a series called ‘Connected.’
+Over the last few months, we have been sharing several reports that expand our understanding of severe and multiple disadvantage – in different places and contexts – as a series called ‘Connected.’

 Rather than being competing analyses, we want to consider their findings and implications together, as part of an interconnected whole.

-There are no restrictions on what kind of organisations can take part: the programme is open to charities, community groups, networks, relevant statutory organisations, educational institutions and partnerships who want to use Hard Edges Scotland as the starting point of a new conversation about the nature and extent of severe social harm.
+There are no restrictions on who can take part: the programme is open to different setups including charities, community groups, networks, relevant statutory organisations, educational institutions, individuals and partnerships who want to use the reports as the starting point of a new conversation about the nature and extent of severe and multiple disadvantage.

 £1,500 is available for individual organisations planning to run an event, workshop or similar.
 For events planned and delivered in partnership, a small financial incentive takes the amount available up to £3,000.

 There will only be a single grant-holder and we expect partnering organisations to agree their shares as appropriate.

 The grant is intended to cover any costs incurred in organising and running an activity or event – such as venue hire, catering, materials, and staff capacity.
 It is intended to give organisations freedom to act independently, and our capacity to provide further non-financial resources (eg staff time, promotional support, extra training etc) is limited.
 We cannot guarantee the availability of individual report authors or Lankelly Chase colleagues, so plans should not centre on their input.